HalaYassen/reading-notes/201/read08.md

 * page sizes ;Because screen sizes and display resolutions vary so much, web designers often try to create pages of around 960-1000 pixels wide.

-* screen Resolution ;Resolution refers to the number of dots a screen shows per inch.
+* screen resolution ;Resolution refers to the number of dots a screen shows per inch.

 * Measurements tend to be given in pixels.